Better diversity in schools makes schools better.

 - Identify an applicant for possible referral to the program

-- Verify closely that the applicant meets the program eligibility requirements, this is a very important step
+- Verify closely that the applicant meets the program eligibility requirements

-- If the applicant meets the eligibility requirements, make the deferred admission offer communicating:
+- If the applicant meets the eligibility requirements, determine if the applicant will be required to retake the LSAT during the program.

 - A request for permission to share the applicant’s biographical and contact information with AccessLex Institute®